 - Workers must still be cautious and use appropriate PPE such as goggles and gloves when changing out detergent containers.

-- Ensure that chemicals that are not compatible with each other are not stored together (check MSDS).
+- Ensure that chemicals that are not compatible with each other are not stored together (check SDS).

 - Always label cleaning bottles and containers.
 Never remove products from the original bottle without properly labeling the new container.